valory-xyz/autonolas-governance/README.md

 ## Introduction

-This repository contains the Autonolas OLAS token and the governance part of the on-chain protocol.
+This repository contains the Autonolas `OLAS` token and the governance part of the on-chain protocol.

 A graphical overview of the whole on-chain architecture is available here:

 ![architecture](https://github.com/valory-xyz/autonolas-governance/blob/main/docs/On-chain_architecture_v2.png?raw=true)
 Please note that `buOLAS` and `Sale` contracts are not part on the diagram.

 We follow the standard governance setup by OpenZeppelin.
-Our governance token is a voting escrow token (veOLAS) created by locking OLAS.
+Our governance token is a voting escrow token (`veOLAS`) created by locking `OLAS`.

 An overview of the design is provided [here](https://github.com/valory-xyz/autonolas-governance/blob/main/docs/Audit_Governance.pdf?raw=true).